sparse_set_container

 A container based on a sparse set.

-It is useful if you want a container with performance close to Vec but you also want to safely store the indexes to the elements (so that they are not invalidated on removals).
+It is useful if you want a container with performance close to Vec but also to safely store the indexes to the elements (so that they are not invalidated on removals).

 E.g. you have a list of elements in UI that the user can add and remove, but you want to refer to the elements of that list from somewhere else.